8 Tips for Running a Highly Effective Meeting

 - Action items

 Remember, the purpose of recording meeting notes is to document what was discussed as well as action items.
-After the meeting, be sure to circulate the meeting notes and store them in a centralized sharing location (such as Dropbox or Google Drive) where team members can access and refer to them at any time.
+After the meeting, be sure to circulate the meeting notes and store them in a centralized sharing location with unlimited access (such as Dropbox or Google Drive) where team members can access and refer to them at any time.

 7. Ask Team Members to Come Prepared.
 This step is a shared responsibility between the project leader and meeting participants.
 Of course, you can’t exactly enforce that every participant comes prepared, but a gentle reminder can go a long way.
 Furthermore, if participants are expected to speak or present during the meeting, then they are more likely to come prepared.